- Home

 Marriage

 Smith was married twice.
-His first marriage was to Elizabeth Linvingston from which six children were produced, the most famous being the abolitionist and philanthropist Gerrit.
+His first marriage was to Elizabeth Livingston from which six children were produced, the most famous being the abolitionist and philanthropist Gerrit.
 Smith's second marriage was to Sarah Pogson which ended in separation.

 Retirement & Death